Neurofibromatosis

 Neurofibromatosis (NF) refers to a group of three distinct genetic conditions in which tumors grow in the nervous system.
-The tumors are non-cancerous (benign) and often involve the skin or surrounding bone.
-Although symptoms are often mild, each condition presents differently.
-Neurofibromatosis type I (NF1) is typically characterized by café au lait spots (light-brown flat patches of skin), neurofibromas (small bumps in or under the skin), scoliosis (side-way curvature of the back), and headaches.
-Neurofibromatosis type II (NF2), on the other hand, may present with early-onset hearing loss, cataracts, tinnitus, difficulty walking or maintaining balance, and muscle atrophy.
-The third type is called schwannomatosis and often presents in early adulthood with widespread pain, numbness, or tingling due to nerve compression.
+Most tumors are benign, but some are cancerous.
+They often involve the skin or surrounding bone.
+Symptoms are often mild, and each condition presents differently.
+Neurofibromatosis type I (NF1) is typically characterised by café au lait spots (flat patches of light brown skin), neurofibromas (small bumps in or under the skin), scoliosis (sideways curvature of the spine), and headaches.
+Neurofibromatosis type II (NF2) may present with early-onset hearing loss, cataracts, tinnitus, difficulty walking or maintaining balance, and muscle atrophy.
+The third type is schwannomatosis and often presents in early adulthood with widespread pain, numbness, or tingling due to nerve compression.

 The cause is a genetic mutation in certain oncogenes.
-These can be inherited, or in about half of cases spontaneously occur during early development.
+About half of cases are inherited, and half spontaneously occur during early development.
 Different mutations result in the three types of NF.
-Neurofibromatosis arise from the supporting cells of the nervous system rather than the neurons themselves.
-In NF1, the tumors are neurofibromas (tumors of the peripheral nerves), while in NF2 and schwannomatosis tumors of Schwann cells are more common.
+Neurofibromatosis arises from the supporting cells of the nervous system rather than the neurons themselves.
+In NF1, the tumors are neurofibromas (tumors of the peripheral nerves).
+In NF2 and schwannomatosis, tumors of Schwann cells are more common.
 Diagnosis is typically based on symptoms, examination, medical imaging, and biopsy.
 Genetic testing may rarely be done to support the diagnosis.

 There is no known prevention or cure.
-Surgery may be done to remove tumors that are causing problems or have become cancerous.
-Radiation and chemotherapy may also be used if cancer occurs.
-A cochlear implant or auditory brainstem implant may help some who have hearing loss due to the condition.
+Tumors that are causing problems or have become cancerous may be surgically removed, or treated with Radiation and chemotherapy.
+A cochlear implant or auditory brainstem implant may help with hearing loss.

 In the United States, about 1 in 3,500 people have NF1 and 1 in 25,000 have NF2.
 Males and females are affected equally often.
 In NF1, symptoms are often present at birth or develop before 10 years of age.
 While the condition typically worsens with time, most people with NF1 have a normal life expectancy.
 In NF2, symptoms may not become apparent until early adulthood.
 NF2 increases the risk of early death.
 Descriptions of the condition occur as far back as the 1st century.
-It was formally described by Friedrich Daniel von Recklinghausen in 1882, after whom it was previously named.
+It was formally described by Friedrich Daniel von Recklinghausen in 1882, after whom it was previously named "von Recklinghausen's disease".